Fighting Vipers 2: Development and release

 AM2's Hiroshi Kataoka told Sega Saturn Magazine that development began in early 1997 after work on Fighters Megamix for the Saturn had concluded, and lasted for ten months.
 Members of the development team visited Alcatraz early on in the project for inspiration for the caged stages and the character designs were inspired by the "fashionable sports that are being played by young people today, such as BMX riding and skateboarding along with their associated music culture".
 Motion capture was utilised for the opening sequences and winning and losing poses, but the majority of animation was done by hand.

 Both of the new characters were designed by Imai Toonz.

 Fighting Vipers 2 was planned for a release on Dreamcast in the United States, but this was later cancelled.
 The game appears as a playable arcade game in the 2023 video game Like a Dragon Gaiden: The Man Who Erased His Name, marking the game's first ever official re-release since the Dreamcast port.

 Reception

 In Japan, Game Machine listed Fighting Vipers 2 on their June 15, 1998 issue as being the second most-successful arcade game of the month.

 Jim Preston reviewed the Dreamcast version of the game for Next Generation, rating it three stars out of five, and stated that "Dreamcast software sales were always sluggish in Japan, and with mediocre titles like this it's not hard to see why."

 On release, Famitsu magazine scored the Dreamcast version of the game a 30 out of 40.

+Contemporary French reviews were mixed: Jeuxvideo.com said the action remained dynamic but the visuals were outdated and gave the game a 12/20 score, while Gamekult found the Dreamcast conversion fairly faithful to the arcade original but felt it arrived too late in the console's life to look technically impressive.